 - Redesigning classroom learning so that students and teachers have more access to cutting edge technology and individualized learning.

-- Continuing the push to provide more options high quality, college and career prep schools by creating more and smaller schools.
+- Continuing the push to provide more high quality options, college and career prep schools by creating more and smaller schools.

 As Mayor, Mike's goal was to ensure that every child who graduates high school in New York is ready to start a career or start college, and to dramatically increase the number of students who graduate from college.
 By taking on special interests, reexamining the outdated laws and replacing them with innovative policies, Mike Bloomberg helped prepare New York City students to be the next ambitious and competitive workforce of the 21st century.